-- Include your important contact details including your name, company name, email address, and telephone number.
+- Include your essential contact details such as your name, company name, email address, and telephone number.

 - Keep plenty of cards in stock and hand them out whenever appropriate.

-- Avoid trade designation initials that might confuse your prospects.
-ABR, SFR, GRI mean nothing to a potential real estate client.
+- Avoid trade designation initials that might confuse your prospects; ABR, SFR, GRI mean absolutely nothing to a potential real estate client.
 When wanting to impress others in your own profession by including your achievements, then use a separate business card for this purpose.

 - Make sure your colors, font, and other information are all easily readable by business card scanners or when converted to other types of electronic format.